Skip to content

 return h("div", {"class": "hello"}, f"Hello, {name}")

-• Props are read-only; compute derived values inline or via computed when expensive.
+• Props are read-only; compute derived values inline or via create_memo when expensive.

 • To accept children, read props.get("children", []).
 The VDOM passes children via props for components.